bdash9/RaspberryPi-RetroPi-Exercise-Bike-Game-Controller/README.md

 # RaspberryPi-RetroPi-Exercise-Bike-Game-Controller

-Using a magnetic Hall sensor on my exercise bike in some old school arcade games!
+I am using a magnetic Hall sensor on my exercise bike in some old school arcade games!

-I love old scholl arcade games and I was thinking about some games that used pedals as part of the controller like ProCycle.
+I love old school arcade games and I was thinking about some games that used pedals as part of the controller like ProCycle.

 I used a RaspberryPi 4B and a Hall effects magnetic sensor with some rare earth batteries.